Weaponized Incompetence: The Silent Saboteur of Modern Love

 But it is rarely innocent.

-The person who does not learn how to do it knows someone else will.
+The life partner who does not learn how to do it knows someone else will.

 That is the script.

-Until it is rewritten, the relationship is not a partnership—it is a quiet redistribution of labor where one person slowly disappears under the weight.
+Until it is rewritten, the relationship is not a partnership—it is a quiet redistribution of labor where one life partner slowly disappears under the weight.

 Weaponized incompetence is not laziness; it is a relational strategy that survives because someone else keeps paying the cost.